nsiddiqui25/firstClass/README.md

 2. git commit -m
    - commits your changes with a memo/message
 3. git push
-   - pushes the repo to the master branch
+   - pushes the repo to the master branch]]\

+some more changes